 The webinar is sponsored by Paychex, a leading provider of integrated human capital management solutions for benefits, payroll, human resources and insurance services.

-Listen to hear how senior living communities can attract, retain, train and encourage employees while streamlining hiring and onboarding processes.
+how senior living communities can attract, retain, train and encourage employees while streamlining hiring and onboarding processes.
 Employee benefits, too, can be simplified and molded to make communities more attractive for staff needs.